Partner Organisation Links

 Quinton Methodist Church is part of the Birmingham West & Oldbury Circuit which is made up of thirteen Methodist churches and is led by the Superintendent Minister, Rev Mucharutya Chisvo.
 The Circuit forms part of the Birmingham District which also embraces much of Warwickshire and Worcestershire and a large part of Herefordshire in addition to much of the West Midlands.

-More information about the Circuit and its churches can be found here.
+More information about the Circuit and its churches can be found on the Birmingham West & Oldbury Circuit website.

 Action for Children is today a leading children’s charity running over 500 projects and working with more children and young people affected by poverty, disability and abuse than any other UK charity.
 Quinton Methodist Church supports its work through Action for Children Sunday and ‘League of Light’ home collection boxes.